cookthebook/bytenuts/README.md

 - Output history - Use page up/down, home/end, and ctrl + up/down arrow to scroll through the output window
 - Output logging - Output can be saved to a log file passed in with the `-l` option
 - Quick commands - Pages of quick commands are loaded from `~/.config/bytenuts/commands[1-10]`
+- Session resumption - Bytenuts can load the previous instance's commands and serial output

 ## Planned Features